aditipatel1/job-tracker/README.md

 # job-tracker

-THis is my first React Native App
+This is my first React Native App